 “There aren't many organizations in the NHL outside of the Coyotes that aren't run by wealthy companies anymore.
 I mean, it's almost impossible not to.”

 They bought the club from Alex Meruelo, who tried and failed to find a new arena in the Phoenix area.
-The Coyotes played their final two seasons at Arizona State University's arena before being sold, with the NHL agreeing that Meruelo could retain the Coyotes nickname and intellectual properties in case another team is awarded to the area.
+The Coyotes played their final two seasons at Arizona State's arena before being sold, with the NHL agreeing that Meruelo could retain the Coyotes name and intellectual properties in case another team is awarded to the area.
+He has since relinquished his rights to bring back the team.

 So Salt Lake got a relocated team disguised as an expansion franchise.